muthas/stormpath-migration/README.md

 #### `--maxFiles (-f)`

 Max number of files to parse per directory.
 You can use this to preview a large import.
-For example, if you set the argument `--maxFiles 50`, the import tool will only run for the first 50 accounts, groups, directories, and other stormpath objects that are imported.
+For example, if you set the argument `--maxFiles 50`, the import tool will only run for the first 50 accounts, groups, directories, and other Stormpath objects that are imported.

 - Example: `--maxFiles 50`